Okemo and the community08/24/2016

-LUDLOW, Vt. - Last spring, Vermont Business Magazine and the Vermont Chamber of Commerce ranked Okemo Mountain Resort 12th in the large-business category of Best Places to Work in Vermont for 2016.
-Okemo has been recognized three years running and was the first ski resort to make the prestigious list.
+LUDLOW, Vt. - For four consecutive years, Vermont Business Magazine and the Vermont Chamber of Commerce ranked Okemo Mountain Resort among the Best Places to Work in Vermont for.
+Okemo was the first ski resort to make the prestigious list.

 As a top employer in the State, Okemo promotes a culture of support for local community and charitable giving.
 Okemo owners Tim and Diane Mueller lead by example.
 Education is a recurring theme in the Muellers' philanthropic efforts.
 Diane founded the Okemo Community Challenge, an organization that has raised more than $1 million to benefit local charitable and educational endeavors in the fields of technology, fine arts, performing arts and curriculum integration in the local school systems.
 Schools in Cavendish, Chester, Ludlow, Mount Holly, Plymouth and Springfield have been recipients for the Community Challenge because they are central to members of Okemo's workforce and the local community.
 Through the fundraising efforts of the Community Challenge Grant, students, parents and area residents are able to come together and gain a greater understanding of the importance of education and commitment to community spirit.

 As part of its Flex Plan benefit, Okemo pays department heads and division managers for up to eight hours a year for time spent volunteering in the community.